diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

 ```

 1. In order to test the setup.
 Curl the tea or coffee services via all HAProxy instance from many different machines in your network.
-For a given client machine, all the requests to a given svc should be reuturned by same server IP.
+For a given client machine, all the requests to a given svc should be returned by same server IP.
 In this example you can grep for address field in response.

 ```
 [diamanti@server1 ~]$ curl --resolve cafe.example.com:172.16.254.201 http://cafe.example.com/coffee/ -k  | grep address